A look inside Kickstarter's Brooklyn office, where employees enjoy perks like a secret rooftop garden, coffee on tap, and plenty of dogs

 Hollis Johnson

-'I don't doubt that anybody here would tell you that they're coming to work to just sit around a desk all day and that's it,' Mirisola says.
+'I don't doubt that anybody here would tell you that they're come to work and just sit around a desk all day and that's it,' Mirisola says.

 Hollis Johnson